 Plus, these automotive primers are more expensive than regular ones.
 So, unless you are applying the primer on metals or plastics, it’s good to use the primer that is designed for walls or wood.

 Although it may look like paint, wood primer is composed of substances designed to help paint stick to the wood surface much better.

 Plus, it contains ingredients that prevent the chipping and cracking of paint that has been applied over the primer.

-Depending on the surface and budget, you can choose from various types that include latex primers, oil-based primers, and shellac primers.
+Depending on the surface and budget, you can choose from various latex primers, oil-based primers, and shellac primers.

-Some of the best advantages you get with applying the primer on wood are…
+Some of the best advantages of applying the primer on the wood are…

 1- Better Adhesion